 Construction and Engineering Solicitors

-IBB’s dedicated construction and engineering team provides cost-effective and tailored legal solutions to a wide range of clients including banks, occupiers, property developers, house builders, main contractors, specialist sub-contractors, engineering companies, logistics companies, construction and engineering professionals, local government and not-for-profit organisations.
+IBB’s dedicated construction and engineering team provides cost-effective and tailored legal solutions to a wide range of clients including banks, insurers, occupiers, property developers, house builders, main contractors, specialist sub-contractors, engineering companies, logistics companies, construction and engineering professionals, local government and not-for-profit organisations.

 Advice on non-contentious and contentious matters